-After years of teaching band, you've just been told that you must also teach beginning orchestra.
+After years of teaching band, you must now teach beginning orchestra, too.
 Panic sets in as you realize you don't know how to position your fingers, and you fear making screeching sounds in front of your students.

 Don't worry.
 You are not alone.

 Switching to string education is not a rare occurrence.
 In fact, a 2008 study titled "Perception Differences of String-Trained and Non-String-Trained Educators Who Teach Strings in Iowa and Nebraska" found that nearly one-third of music educators in those states teaching string or orchestral classes were not native to the string family.

 Here are five tips from seasoned strings educators that will enable you to effectively transition to become a first-rate string educator.

 Tip 1: Learn the Instrument with Your Students